doc-sieve/reggy/README.md

 `Search` only yields matches once they are definitely complete and cannot be superceded by future `next` calls.
 Each pattern has a [maximum byte length](https://doc-sieve.github.io/reggy/reggy/enum.Ast.html#method.max_bytes) `L`, counting contiguous whitespace as 1 byte.[^1] Once `reggy` has streamed at most `L` bytes past the start of a match without superceding it, that match will be yielded.

-As a consequence, **the `Match`es returned by a given `Search` are the same regardless of how a given haystack stream is chunked**. `Search::next` returns `Match`es as soon as it practically can while respecting this invariant.
+As a consequence, **results of a given `Search` are the same regardless of how a given haystack stream is chunked**. `Search::next` returns `Match`es as soon as it practically can while respecting this invariant.

 ## Implementation